-We offer you a profitable and effective solution for non-Fe metal recovery with our STEINERT EddyC® eddy current separator, which can be found in almost all dry mechanical metal recovery processes.
+We offer you an efficient and effective solution for non-ferrous metal recovery with our STEINERT EddyC® eddy current separator, which can be found in almost all metal recovery processes for metal recycling.

-In its STEINERT EddyC® FINES version, this non-ferrous metal separator is ideally suited for fine grain sizes up to 0.5 mm.
+In its STEINERT EddyC® FINES version, this non-ferrous metal separator is suited for fine grain sizes down to 0.5 mm.
 This is made possible by its precisely adjustable separating splitter mechanism, optimised to the drop parabola of the material stream.
 Combined with the trusted high-frequency pole drum with its eccentric construction, the highest yields and purity levels can be achieved.
-Whether it is for non-Fe metals recovery from fine ash residue from >0 to 10 mm, from shredder operations, or for dry mechanical sorting of mixed metal-bearing residues.
+Regardless of whether it's non-ferrous metal recovery from waste incineration ash, e-waste, shredder operation or dry-mechanical sorting of mixed metal-bearing residues.
 The product (ZORBA) from this non-ferrous separator is a valuable input to further separate and upgrade the inherent non-ferrous metals.
 Customers for our non-ferrous products include dry-mechanical processors with X-ray transmission technology (XRT) such as THE STEINERT XSS-T, manual sorting plants, wet-mechanical plants or secondary smelting plants.

-Wet mechanical separation (also known as dense media separation (DMS), or the sorting of material by density using liquid separation media) of metals and contaminants achieves good separation of non-metals and metals and also of light and heavy metals.
-Since the input material is normally very heterogeneous, however, and contains commingled waste, a DMS system separates the individual product and waste streams with different (and fluctuating) levels of purity.
-Residue streams and the lightweight metal fraction of aluminium may in some cases still contain 2-6% metallic recyclables such as boards, cables and metallic commingled waste.
-These materials can be recovered using an online or batch process, all material classes can be recovered with our STEINERT KSS combination sensor sorting system and sorted specifically into the individual fractions.
+Wet-mechanical separation (also known as dense media separation (DMS) – the sorting of material by density using liquid separation media) of metals and contaminants achieves separation of non-metals and metals and also of light and heavy metals.
+The high heterogeneity of the input means that a simple wet-mechanical density separation is often not sufficient to efficiently separate circuit boards, cables or metal composites into one product fraction.
+These materials then end up in the DMS residues as well as in the aluminium product fraction, where they are lost as impurities.
+In an online or batch process, all material classes can be recovered with our STEINERT KSS combination sensor sorting system and sorted specifically into the individual fractions.
 Typical grain sizes here are +10 – 40 mm and +40 – 120 mm.
-A sensor combination, e.g. Of colour camera, metal sensor and laser, detects the properties of the individual objects and forms product classes, adapted to the customer, that are stored as the sorting program.
+A sensor combination, e.g. of a colour camera, metal sensor and 3D detection, records the properties of the individual objects and forms product classes tailored to the customer.
+These are stored as a sorting program.

-Smelting operations with secondary heavy and non-Fe metals require pre-products that are as well-sorted as possible and defined alloys in order to be able to abide by the technical demands of the plant and the requirements of the customer.
-If the supplier's scrap is not sufficiently clean or too heterogeneous, it must in some cases be re-sorted .
-This might be aluminium scrap, zinc plate or copper or board scrap.
+Smelting operations involving secondary heavy and non-ferrous metals require pre-products that are as well-sorted as possible and defined alloys to enable adherence to the plant's technical demands and customer requirements.
+If the supplier's scrap is not sufficiently clean or too heterogeneous, in some cases it must be re-sorted .
+This might be aluminium scrap, zinc sheets or copper and circuit board scrap.

-Aluminium and lightweight metal scrap that is delivered with elements of free heavy metal still present can be further purified using our STEINERT XSS T x-ray transmission (XRT) in our STEINERT XSS T. Profiles, light aluminum scrap and twitch can be sorted economically in grain sizes 10 - 150 mm.
-This allows accurate cleaning of aluminium scrap and reduces the proportions of zinc, copper, iron or brass.
+Aluminium and lightweight scrap metal that is delivered with elements of free heavy metals still present can be further purified using X-ray transmission (XRT) in our STEINERT XSS T. Profiles, light aluminum scrap and twitch can be sorted economically in grain sizes between 8 – 150 mm.
+This enables accurate cleaning of aluminium scrap and reduces the proportions of zinc, copper, iron, free magnesium or brass.

-- Sorting of all non-Fe metals with sensor technology extends the recovery depth and added value
+- Sorting non-ferrous metals with sensor technology extends the recovery depth and added value

 ZORBA from metal recovery, sorted with the STEINERT EddyC®